Places that Help: Federal

 Take Back the Night Foundation

 The Take Back the Night Foundation serves over 600 communities around the world in their efforts to raise awareness through rallies, walks, marches, and vigils.
 We support survivors of all forms of sexual violence.
 We are comprised of all volunteers.
 Our website provides information about how to hold and event and offers a comprehensive manual for organizers; offers a place for survivors to share their stories and read about the experiences of other sexual assault survivors.
+We are inclusive to all and offer webinars for survivors, a survivor voice-quilt, art and music and other ways for survivors to heal.
+We also are associated with a national law firm, which can provide free legal assistance to help you understand your options in the justice system.

 The Voices and Faces Project